The Churches of Britain and Ireland

 I occasionally receive comments that places are in the "wrong county".
 See here for my reasoning.

 Each entry in the indices has a link to a photo or photos of the church, and where possible another external link to further information about the church.
+Its listed building status is also sometimes given, but as these are being added retrospectively, the lack of such a link does not necessarily imply that it isn't listed.
 Towns and villages with several churches are given their own sub-index.
-Where known, the dedication is included, as is the Ordnance Survey (OS) grid reference which is preceded by the Landranger map number.
+Where known, the dedication is included, as is the Ordnance Survey (OS) grid reference.
 For those unfamiliar with the latter, full instructions for their use can be found on each OS map.
-Thus Adderbury in Oxfordshire is given as 151 SP 471 354 - map number 151 and grid reference SP 471 354.
-As grid references can also be found on-line now, the map number will often be omitted.
+Thus Adderbury in Oxfordshire is given as SP 471 354.
+I don't have access to Irish grid references, though they are sometimes supplied to me by the photographer.
+Failing that, I may add the Ordnance Survey grid references from old maps.
 Some entries may also have (O) - normally open, (C) - normally closed, or (K) key available.
+These can change, so it's best to check the church website before a planned visit.

 Contents Summary Page.